1. Catalogs

 Open the catalog to page 1

-Verticillium Wilt Tolerance - 2
+Verticillium Wilt Tolerance-2

 "We've seen this in practice in areas where the disease has taken hold with fields of Incentive 45 being exceptionally clean even when neighbouring fields have been severely affected.
 "Plants with poor rooting structures and less than aggressive growing habits in the Autumn tend to be the most vulnerable, so Incentive 45's strong early establishment could be one of the principle reasons for this exceptional tolerance.
-"The three crop rule could take some pressure off the move to tighter rotations which may slow the rate of disease spread, but ongoing revocation of fungicides is unlikely to...
+"The three crop rule could take some pressure off the move to tighter rotations which may slow the rate of disease spread, but ongoing revocation of fungicides is unlikely to make...

 Open the catalog to page 2